 Despite our distribution, Formstack has been named one of the Best Places to Work in Indiana for four years in a row (2013–2016).
 This is because team growth and wellness are some of our top priorities, and we have a dedicated Talent Team that maintains a strong Culture Code and creates opportunities for both remote and local employees to build lasting relationships.

 Working for a company with a remote structure in place is great because it gives employees the opportunity to travel more without taking PTO, which is especially helpful during the holiday season or in personal emergencies.
-It also offers more flexibility than a traditional work environment, which promotes greater work-life balance.
+It also offers more flexibility than a traditional work environment, which promotes greater employee engagement and work-life balance.

 Camaraderie is harder to achieve in a remote team.
 How do you combat the challenges associated with that?